THROUGH JULY 29!!

 - A screening of Howard Brookner’s 1983 documentary Burroughs: The Movie from the Criterion Collection

-- A performance by Felice Rosser
+- A night performance and readings by Felice Rosser and Luc Sante.

 Film Series in collaboration with Anthology Film Archives.
 Anthology Film Archives will present a special, 2-part film series to celebrate the Zeitgeist exhibition at Howl! and the release of Boom for Real.
 Part 1 (May 4-14) brings together a selection of films about or involving Basquiat, as well as works that came out of the same era and milieu.
 For Part 2 (May 17-29), various participants in Boom for Real will guest-select films from the period that they feel have been overlooked, or simply films that influenced their own work.
 Curators include Sara Driver, Charlie Ahearn, Coleen Fitzgibbon, Fab 5 Freddy, Tessa Hughes-Freeland, Jim Jarmusch, James Nares, Lee Quinones, Felice Rosser, and Luc Sante.
 For more visit: anthologyfilmarchives.org.